stelzinga/MF/MGT_99.Legend.md

                    Equity
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+This view enables Staff and Managers alike to see the relation between Operations and Management with regards to aspects that are recognisable within a Venture..

 ### Goals
 Goals represent medium to long-term targets of the *Strategy* of the Venture.
 We differentiate between *Run Goals* and *Change Goals*.
-Run Goals focus on continuously delivering, contributing to, or enabling of *existing* Services that Clients already get or should get, whilst assuring the manner in which this is done is as expected.
+Run Goals focus on continuously delivering, contributing to, or enabling *existing* Services that Clients already get or should get, whilst assuring the manner in which this is done is as expected.
 There are four essential Run Goals:
 i.   mgt -> Manage Venture;
-ii.  prd -> Perform production iii. ovs -> Perform oversight i.e., oversee production; and iv. ovh -> Perform overhead i.e., anything not contributing to above three Goals but which are required nonetheless e.g. mandatory training;
+ii.  prd -> Perform production;
+iii. ovs -> Perform oversight i.e., oversee production, and iv. ovh -> Perform overhead i.e., anything not contributing to above three Goals but which are required nonetheless e.g. mandatory training.

 Change Goals aim to *improve* Run Goals.
 The essential Change Goals are:
-i.   gro -> Grow Revenue by adding Clients, Services ii.  pro -> Protect existing Revenue at risk of being lost due to a changing Environment;
+i.   gro -> Grow Revenue by adding Clients, Services;
+ii.  pro -> Protect existing Revenue at risk of being lost due to a changing Environment;
 iii. sec -> Secure Operations to reduce Risk;
 iv. opt -> Optimise Operations to reduce Cost and/or increase Revenue;
 v.  oth -> Projects performed by others affecting the Venture. vi.  prj -> Placeholder for other Projects

+Some Venture do not differentiate between grow and protect, and may use protect as reference to secure.

 Goals can, but don't need to, have *Sub-Goals*: *Run Sub-Goals* and *Change Sub-Goals*.
 It is through Run Sub-Goals within Goal *prd* that Activities can be differentiated by focusing on aspects of the Services and/or Clients that set each Activity apart e.g., Sub-Goal is *prd - Build Car Engines*.
 Change Sub-Goals refine Change Goals into a detailed *Roadmap* where each Change Sub-Goal reflects a specific theme Management wants to focus on for the current period, mostly a year e.g., *opt - Reduce Cost of Suppliers*.

 Goals and Sub-Goals can be transversal across Activities.
 When Goals are referred to, Sub-Goals are deemed included.
 Goals are a key deliverable of Planning and it is Goals, Sub-Goals and Objectives that yield Services which is why in the RPT Services are not explicitly mentioned.

 ### Objectives
 An Objective is a *precise*, *time-based* Process, or series of Processes, the output of which supports the completion of a Goal and thus the delivery of a Service.
-Objectives consume Assets and Suppliers, and are performed by Staff.
+Objectives consume Assets and Suppliers, and are performed, or overseen, by Staff.
 In the 6W Framework the Why of an Objective is the Goal the Objective contributes to.
 Objectives are either *Routines* or *Projects*.
 Routines tie into Run Goals and are performed on a recurring or continuous basis whereas Projects tie into Change Goals and are performed as one-offs aiming at improving Routines (adding, optimising, reducing, automating, ...).
-Objectives are specific to, or transversal across, Activities.
+Objectives can be specific to, or transversal across, Activities.
 Objectives are what makes a Venture do what it is supposed to deliver.

 ### Activities
 An Activity is a grouping of one or more Objectives that are relevant to the delivery of one or more Services.
 An Activity can be linked to a single Sub-Goal or several.
 Activities can roll up into other Activities, called grouping of Activities and an Activity can have sub-Activities.
 Each Activity is performed by a Group.
 As mentioned, Run Sub-Goals for Goal = prd drive what an Activity is ultimately about, even if the Activity also has Objectives related to for example Goal = ovs.

 ### Groups
 A Group represents one or more Staff e.g., department, team.
 Groups can roll up into other Groups, called grouping of Groups.
 The sum of Groups is called Organisation and the relation within a Group and between Groups is reflected in an *Organisational Chart* or *Org Chart*.
 The name of a Group is the name of the Activity, and they are often used interchangeably.
 Although an Activity may have sub-Activities this does not mean that the Group has sub-Groups i.e., all staff in a Group can perform Objectives across different sub-Activities.

 Ultimately, when referring to an Activity one refers both to the associated Group *and* to all Routines and Projects that make up the Activity performed by that Group.
+It is through belonging to a Group that Staff are related to the Activity linked to the Group.

 ### Staff
 Staff refers to people directly responsible for achieving the Objectives within Groups by using Assets and Suppliers.
-They already have, or are trained to acquire, the relevant *Skills*, *Knowledge* and *Experience* to fulfil the *Roles & Responsibilities* attributed to them.
+They either already have, or are trained to acquire, relevant *Skills*, *Knowledge* and *Experience* to fulfill the *Roles & Responsibilities* attributed to them.

 ### Assets
 Assets are the setup available to Groups to achieve Objectives.
 They are tangible (physical) or intangible and cover a vast range from buildings, desks, servers, raw materials, inventory, software, cash all the way to referential data and documentation.
 Assets include *Data* and *Information*.
 Data is a *record of fact*, whereas Information or *Info* is the *organisation and interpretation of Data* and is used by Staff and Managers alike to make decisions and perform oversight.
 The scope of Assets in the Profile is broader than in Business Function Finance.
 In Finance, only those resources owned by the Venture *and* which can be converted to Cash are deemed Assets and will appear on the Balance Sheet.
 The rest of the Assets being considered as *off-balance sheet*.
-For example, in the Profile a procedure is an Asset but in Finance it is not always e.g., the Coca-Cola recipe would be an Asset for the Balance Sheet (goodwill), but the procedure how to clean the drums in which that drink is mixed likely not.
+For example, in the Profile a procedure *is* an Asset but in Finance it is not always e.g., the Coca-Cola recipe would be an Asset for the Balance Sheet (goodwill), but the procedure how to clean the drums in which that drink is mixed likely not.

 ### Suppliers
 Suppliers contribute to the achievement of Objectives without being accountable for them.
 Suppliers provide and/or maintain Assets and/or Services to the Activity.
 They can be internal or external.
 An alternative way to look at a Supplier is to consider it a dedicated Activity inside or outside of the Venture.
 The Profile Framework can be applied to each Supplier.

 ### Liabilities
 The Venture needs to pay for Resources but often does not have the necessary Cash at the required time (Revenue has not yet been generated).
 To overcome such timing differences, the Venture enters into Liabilities like short- & long-term loans, overdrafts, purchases on credit etc., which most often come at a Cost (interest).
-In summary, Liabilities are what the Venture owes others, and which need to be paid at one point in the future ranging from short term (daily, weekly) or long term (monthly, yearly, decennial).
+In summary, Liabilities are what the Venture owes others, and which need to be paid at one point in the future ranging from short term (daily, weekly) or long term (monthly, yearly, decennia).
 Not all Activities are directly affected by this.

 ### Equity
 For a listed company Equity represents the net worth of the Venture and is the difference between Assets and Liabilities.
 For a non-listed company, the name used is Capital.
 Equity includes Shares issued as well as retained Earnings.
 Issuing Shares relinquishes control of the company to Shareholders who expect sustained positive performance of the company i.e., Earnings redistributed as Dividends or share price increase or both.
 As a form of funding, it is long term and infrequent.
-It is mostly a concern for Management on company level.
+Although mentioned as integral part of the RPT, It is in reality mostly a concern for Management (and Business Function Finance) on Venture level.

 ### Management
-The Management Functions of the POLC i.e., Planning, Organising, Leading and Controlling, academically explain the foundations that continuously drive and optimise Operations.
-These are the four main deliverables of Management and are what Management in its essence is about (they are all discussed in detail below).
+The Management Functions of the POLC i.e., Planning, Organising, Leading and Controlling, *academically* explain the foundations that continuously drive and optimise Operations.
+These are the four main deliverables of Management and are what Management in its essence is about (they are all discussed in detail below as they are so fundamental).
 In addition to these four Management Functions, there are two more deliverables within Management.
 The first one is the *Management Cycle*, or *MC*, which reflects the continuous performance of the four Management Functions, but expressed in terms of the key deliverables of Operations: *Revenue*, *Cost*, *Risk*, *Run*, and *Change*, with the rest of the Profile Tree Items (Staff, Assets, Suppliers, Equity, HR, Finance, etc.) all captured in the generic cycle called *General Management*, *General* or just *Management*.
-Combined with *Intel* as the information contributing step, these 7 items of the Management Cycle are referred to as *Managerial 7*.
+Combined with *Intel* as the information contributing step, these seven items of the Management Cycle are referred to as *Managerial 7* in the Management Framework.
 The second deliverable of Management is *Management Improvement*, which, as the name suggests, involves improving the performance of Management itself, including improving Managers.
-Note that involvement in the deliverables in Management, Planning, Organising, Leading and Controlling depends on the *Management Level* e.g., CEO, department head, line manager, team leader, etc.
+Note that involvement in the deliverables Planning, Organising, Leading and Controlling depends on the *Management Level* e.g., CEO, department head, line manager, team leader, etc.

 ### Planning
 Planning involves Processes to establish *what is to be done where, when and why* and *how*.
-This first Management Function defines why the Venture exists (*Context*, *Purpose*, *Vision* and *Mission*), within which boundaries it expects its Staff to operate (#Values* and *Bylaws*), and how it assesses the Environment versus its own capacity (*SWOT* and *Intel*).
+This first Management Function defines why the Venture exists (*Context*, *Purpose*, *Vision* and *Mission*), within which boundaries it expects its Staff to operate through *Values* and *Bylaws*, and how it assesses the Environment versus its own capacity via *SWOT* and *Intel*.
 Planning ultimately yields the aforementioned deliverables Goals and Objectives which drive the Services to produce.
-By design, Planning also establishes metrics for Objectives, expressed as Revenue, Cost and Risk, including metrics for Balance Sheet, which are subsequently used in Controlling.
+By design, Planning also establishes performance metrics for Objectives, expressed as Revenue, Cost and Risk, including metrics for Balance Sheet, which are subsequently used in Controlling.
 The result of Planning is a *Plan* or *Planning* and depending on detail and how forward looking they are, they are called *Strategic Plan* a.k.a. *Strategy*, *Tactical Plan*, or *Operational Plan* a.k.a. *Operating Model*.
-The latter is the blueprint of everything involved across the Profile Tree but focusing on the Run of the Venture.
+The latter is the blueprint of everything involved across the Profile Tree and can thus contain aspects not restricted to Planning alone.

 ### Organising
 Organising involves Processes to establish *who does it* and *how to do it*.
-This Management Function frames the Activities that perform specific Objectives defined in Planning, and it defines how Staff are organised in Groups such that they can use Assets and Suppliers to achieve those Objectives within the Activities.
-Organising also establishes *Roles & Responsibilities* of Staff using the concept of *Delegation* of *Responsibility* and *Authority*, thus creating *Accountability*.
+This Management Function frames the various Activities that perform specific Objectives defined in Planning, and it defines how Staff are organised in Groups such that they can use Assets and Suppliers to achieve those Objectives within the Activities.
+Organising also establishes *Roles & Responsibilities* of Staff including the concept of *Delegation* of *Responsibility* and *Authority*, thus creating *Accountability*.
 The result of Organising is an *Organisation*, both of Activities and Groups.

 ### Leading
 Leading involves Processes to *drive* those *who do it*.
 This third Management Function entails directing, influencing, and motivating individual Staff and Groups to achieve the Objectives, whilst considering concerns and interests of Staff.
 Deliverables are a *Safe Space* for Staff such that *Collaboration*, *Motivation*, *Inspiration* and *Learning* are all maximised.
 Leading, if well done, *also* grooms future *Leaders*.

 ### Controlling
 Controlling involves Processes to establish *how well it was done*.
 This fourth Management Function assesses the Venture's performance across all Activities versus metrics determined in Planning, and adjusts through Planning, Organising and Leading.
-Controlling uses *Journaling* to record any matters related to the other Controlling deliverables and more generally, to keep track of work done across all four Management Functions.
+Controlling uses *Journaling* to record any Data related to the other Controlling deliverables and more generally, to keep track of work done across all four Management Functions.
 The assessment of the efficiency of Operations is done through *Supervision* which is performed through a *Supervision Framework* composed of *Supervision Processes* a.k.a. *Controls* applied to a *Supervision Scope*.
 There are four Supervision Processes:
 i.
-To *Check*: verify Processes / Results vs a benchmark, either as a standalone Process or embedded within an Asset or Routine;
+To *Check*: verify Processes / Results versus a benchmark, either as a standalone Process or embedded within an Asset or Routine;
 ii.
 To *Review*: verify Processes / Results against experience, or opinion;
 iii.
 To *Attend*: a *Committee* to verify Processes and/or Results through discussion with others, thus attaining a broader range of opinions than a Review; or iv) To *Audit*: an *independent* verification of Processes and/or Results, the result of which is used by Management.